dmtrinh/loan-default-prediction/README.md

 # Default prediction to optimize loan portfolio performance

 ## Introduction
 LendingClub is an early peer-to-peer lending network for borrowers seeking loans between $1,000 to $40,000.
 These loans are funded by investors who are looking for higher-than-normal returns on their capital.
-Since these loans are unsecured, investors need to perform their own due diligence to minimize loss of original investment and maximize returns.
+Since these loans are unsecured, investors are expected to perform additional due diligence to minimize loss of original investment and maximize returns.

 To help investors in the decisioning process, LendingClub makes available many borrower and loan-specific information.
 Borrower information include demographic and economic details such as location, employment, income, credit scores, and more.
 In addition, information on interest rate, term duration, and purpose are provided for each loan.

 The goal of this project is to evaluate several ML classification models to determine their effectiveness in predicting whether a LendingClub loan will be fully paid.
-Investors can use these predictions to optimize their capital allocations for maximum profit.
+Investors can use these models to optimize their capital allocations for maximum profit.

 ## Rationale
 Optimizing loan portfolio performance is a fundamental use case for banks and lenders.
 Classification models play an important role by helping to predict default risk for a borrower -- enabling lenders to minimize loan losses through better decisions on loan funding.